sigent/TheGoodPlace/README.md

 ### Ask dumb questions!

 We should create an environment where people are encouraged to speak up.
-If you don't know what an acronym means then ask
+If you don't know what an acronym means then ask!

 ### "It takes a village"